Amelia Henriquez

 Therapeutic approaches

-Acceptance Commitment Therapy
+Acceptance and Commitment Therapy (ACT)

 Through my approach I believe in creating space for difficult emotions rather than fighting against them, recognizing them as normal part of the human experience.
 This shift allows you to focus more on what truly matters to you, so you can move forward with more clarity and intention.